SahilInSyntax/data-visualization-dashboard/README.md

 ## Contact

-For any questions or suggestions regarding this project, feel free to contact me at [your email address].
+For any questions or suggestions regarding this project, feel free to contact me at [Sahilmanjrekar2003@gmail.com].

 ---

-Feel free to replace placeholders (like `yourusername`, `yourrepository`, `your email address`) with your actual information.
-This README provides a thorough overview of the project and highlights its features, making it appealing to companies and collaborators.